ashleysmart/mlgym/README.md

 # mlgym
-The Tokyo MLgym meetup repository for Tuts and Presentations
+MLgym repository for Tuts and Presentations